jerrywjh/gdriveLib/README.md

 There are already [multiple libs for Google Drive in different programming languages](https://developers.google.com/drive/web/downloads), including Java, Javascript, .NET, Objective-C, PHP, Python, Go, Node.js...
 However, C++ implementation lib is never availalbe from Google.

-When I worked with this [Google Apps local backup tool](http://www.cubebackup.com),   some C++ implementation code was made, acting as a lib to support the main program to access Google Drive (as well as other Google Apps services).
+When I worked with this [Google Workspace backup tool](http://www.cubebackup.com),   some C++ implementation code was made, acting as a lib to support the main program to access Google Drive (as well as other Google Apps services).

 Note: This is not a fully implementation of Google Drive SDK, some features of GDrive manipulations are missing in this implementation.
 I hope opensourcing this project can help to make it better and more feature-riched.